dgladyshev/spreadsheet_calculator/README.md

 ##comment

 This exercise is one of my latest test assignments during job search.
+It was 2 hours speed-programming, so it's working fine, but still a draft in terms of architecture.

 ##assignment description